-Cancer Treatment Centers of America (CTCA) is now offering the NovoTTF™-100A System (also called NovoTTF Therapy), a device used to treat adult patients with recurrent glioblastoma multiforme (GBM), a form of brain cancer.
+Cancer Treatment Centers of America® (CTCA) is now offering Optune™ (previously known as the NovoTTF™-100A System), a device used to treat adult patients with recurrent glioblastoma multiforme (GBM), a form of brain cancer.

-Essentially, the NovoTTF-100A System creates an electric field around the tumor to disrupt the growth and reproduction of cancer cells in the brain.
+Essentially, Optune creates an electric field around the tumor to disrupt the growth and reproduction of cancer cells in the brain.

 First, insulated transducer arrays (electrodes) are placed on the scalp using special adhesive material.
 The transducer arrays deliver low intensity, alternating electrical fields (called tumor treating fields, or “TTFields”) to the brain to disrupt tumor cell division and inhibit tumor growth.

 Depending on your treatment plan, your oncologist may have you wear the device for at least 18 hours per day, for at least four weeks.
 After charging the battery, you may be able to carry the device in a special shoulder bag or backpack for a few hours at a time to receive treatment without disrupting your daily routine.

 What are the potential benefits of Optune?